bartnie/load-balancer-thesis/README.md

 # load-balancer-thesis
-Project for measuring different types of loadbalancing
+Project for comparing and optimizing loadbalancing algorithms